FonClive/CCLabs/02-s3/README.md

 - Include the "private.txt" file this time.
   Use the following command to copy the files from the local directory to the S3 bucket with the private.txt file included.
 Previously we did upload the files and excluded the private.txt file.
 However here we are going to include the private.txt file when copying the local directory to the buck.
 Use the following sync command to execute that task

-  **aws s3 sync C:\Users\Lenovo\Desktop\Data1 s3://compudemy-your-aws-username** , you can see the oupt below, it uploads all the files with the private.txt file inclusive
+  **aws s3 sync C:\Users\Lenovo\Desktop\Data1 s3://compudemy-your-aws-username**
+  ,you can see the oupt below, it uploads all the files with the private.txt file inclusive

  ![image](https://user-images.githubusercontent.com/103466963/163631515-e0175f66-d1e2-4cee-a724-8396bba6b2ce.png)

 You can go to the s3 console and you will see that the files have been uploaded to the bucket, it should look similar to the one below

 ![image](https://user-images.githubusercontent.com/103466963/163631846-f397b74f-3555-4f28-b542-df3d24f06a29.png)

 - Use a "sync" command parameter to make all the files in the bucket publicly readable.

   **aws s3 sync C:\Users\Lenovo\Desktop\Data1 s3://compudemy-your-aws-username/C:\Users\Lenovo\Desktop\Data1 --acl public-read**

   To know if the files are publicly accessible, copy the URL of the object and paste on a new tap and if you get an access denied then your bucket and its contents cannot be publicly accessed.
 However if your bucket is open to the public then you should be able to see what is in the file

 ##### Question: Downloading Protection